 I saved Ob/Gyn for my last rotation in Med School, because I heard it was a terrible lifestyle.
 After my first 36-hour shift, though, I was hooked.
 I love safeguarding mothers and babies, leaving as many choices to them as possible while keeping them out of danger.
 I love the surgical skills, knowledge, and mental flexibility needed to relieve someone’s pain and restore normal function.
 And I love connecting with women as they share their complaints, their values, and their hopes, helping them work their way to being better.
 Ob/Gyn is a hard job, but it’s a wonderful life.

-What in your career are you most proud?
+What in your career are you most proud about?

 What is the most important part of your job?